 You can lose weight with intermittent fasting on any diet.
 But for intermittent fasting to be sustainable long-term, you should focus on satiating foods that are rich in essential nutrients.

 Many people chose to combine intermittent fasting with a ketogenic diet.
 Similar to intermittent fasting, keto helps to keep insulin levels low, which helps to access fat storage and lose weight.
-In our keto and intermittent fasting article, you can learn more about how to combine the two.

 1. Gabel K, Hoddy KK, Haggerty N, et al. Effects of 8-hour time restricted feeding on body weight and metabolic disease risk factors in obese adults: A pilot study.
 Nutr Healthy Aging.
 Jun 15 2018;4(4):345-353. doi:10.3233/NHA-170036